List of endangered languages in Canada: Stoney

 There are roughly 3,200 people who speak Stoney in the Northern Plains and the Alberta province of Canada.
-Stoney has a Latin alphabet.
+Stoney uses the Latin alphabet.
 The stress is one of the harder aspects about the language.
 The Stoney Indian Language Project was created to help make a standard format of the Stoney language.
 The project created 6 books for adults and children, as well as a videotape for third graders.
+Stoney is part of the Siouan language family.